itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 Once you've done this, you you'll be able to find Atom in your Applications folder.
 Open it up, and move on to Section 3!

-# 3. Create a workspace
+# 3. Create a project workspace

-In Atom, select `file` -> `Add project folder...` and choose a sensible place for this workspace (I created a folder in the GitHub repository for this working group).
-Name it `example-workflow`:
+Create a folder, in a sensible place on your computer, where this lab will live.
+(I created a folder in the GitHub repository for this working group.)
+Name the folder `example-workflow`.
+This will be your "project workspace."

+In Atom, select `file` -> `Add project folder...` and add the workspace you created:

 | ![Adding a project folder to Atom](assets/add-proj-folder.png) |
 | ----------------------------------- |
 | *Adding a project folder to Atom*             |

-You should now see this folder in the **file tree pane** on the left hand side of Atom.
+You should now see this folder appear in the **file tree pane** on the left hand side of Atom.
+Right-click on the `example-workflow` folder, select `New File`, and title the new file `main.md`.

+The **Markdown file** that you created should open automatically.
+Copy the following text and paste it into `main.md`, replacing the text between `< >` where appropriate:

+        ---
+        title: "<your name>'s project"
+        author: "<your name>"
+        date: "<today's date>"
+        ---
+        # Section 1

+        Welcome to my document!

+        ## Subsection 1.1

+        Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

+        ## Subsection 1.2

+        Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque  ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.

+This file could be anything: a chapter of your dissertation, your article manuscript draft, whatever. `main.md` is just a placeholder.

 # GRAVEYARD